czektser/kwic/README.md

 What are Filters?

 * Filters are independent entities and do not share state
-* Filters can't communicate with each other.
+* Filters can't communicate directly with each other.
 * Filters transform data

 What are pipes?

 * Filters communicate using pipes.

+How to build the project:
+1. mvn clean install
+3. java -jar target/kwic-1.0-SNAPSHOT.jar ./words